David Attenborough: Genera and species named after Attenborough

 At least 20 species and genera, both living and extinct, have been named in Attenborough's honour.
 Plants named after him include an alpine hawkweed (Hieracium attenboroughianum) discovered in the Brecon Beacons, a species of Ecuadorian flowering tree (Blakea attenboroughi), one of the world's largest-pitchered carnivorous plants (Nepenthes attenboroughii), along with a genus of flowering plants (Sirdavidia).

 Several arthropods are named after Attenborough, including: a butterfly, Attenborough's black-eyed satyr (Euptychia attenboroughi); a dragonfly, Attenborough's pintail (Acisoma attenboroughi); a millimetre-long goblin spider (Prethopalpus attenboroughi); an ornate Caribbean smiley-faced spider (Spintharus davidattenboroughi); an Indonesian flightless weevil (Trigonopterus attenboroughi); a Madagascan ghost shrimp (Ctenocheloides attenboroughi); and a soil snail (Palaina attenboroughi).
+To mark his 100th birthday, the genus of ichneumon wasps Attenboroughnculus was named after him.

-The Monogenean Cichlidogyrus attenboroughi, a parasite from a deep-sea fish in Lake Tanganyika, may be the only parasitic species named after him.
+The Monogenean Cichlidogyrus attenboroughi, a parasite from a deep-water fish in Lake Tanganyika, may be the only parasitic species named after him.
 Several vertebrates have also been named after Attenborough, including: a Namibian lizard (Platysaurus attenboroughi); a bird (Polioptila attenboroughi); a Peruvian frog (Pristimantis attenboroughi); a Madagascan stump-toed frog (Stumpffia davidattenboroughi); and one of only four species of echidna (Zaglossus attenboroughi).